 Make the filling:

 - Place the shark steaks, bay leaf, and 1 tablespoon salt in a saucepan and cover with water.
 Bring to a boil over medium heat.
-Reduce to a simmer, cover and cook until the fish is cooked about 15 minutes.
-Transfer the fish to a bowl and shred with a fork (be careful to remove the skin and/or bones).
+Reduce to a simmer, cover, and cook until the fish is cooked through, about 15 minutes.
+Transfer the fish to a bowl and shred with a fork (be careful to remove any skin and bones).
 Set aside.

-- Heat the oil in a large skillet over medium-high heat.
+- Heat the achiote oil in a large skillet over medium-high heat.
 Add the onion, bell pepper, sweet peppers, leeks, green onions, and garlic; cook until the onion is translucent, about 3 minutes.
 Stir in the cumin.
-Add the shark, mix well, and season with salt and pepper to taste.
-Cook over medium-low heat for about 10 minutes.
+Add the shredded shark, mix well, and season with salt and pepper to taste.
+Cook over medium-low heat for about 10 minutes, until most of the liquid has evaporated.
+Set aside.

 Make the dough:

-- Wash your hands.
-In a medium bowl add water, salt, and sugar.
+- In a medium bowl, add water, salt, and sugar.
 Mix until the salt and sugar are dissolved.

-- Slowly add dry ingredients to the water and mix/incorporate with your hands, making circular movements and breaking with your finger the lumps that may form.
-Let rest 5 minutes to thicken.
-The dough should be firm enough holds its shape without cracking when molded.
-If it is too soft add a little more of harina P.A.N; if too hard add a little more water.
+- Add the Harina P.A.N, flour, and baking powder.
+Mix with your hands, making circular movements and breaking up any lumps that form.
+When smooth, let rest 5 – 10 minutes to thicken.
+The dough should be firm enough to hold its shape without cracking when molded.
+If it's too soft, add a little more Harina P.A.N; if too hard, add a little more water.

 Form the empanadas: